The Top 5 Best Hamstring Exercises

 These muscles all share an origin on the pelvic bone, under the glutes, and they attach to the tibia bone on the lower portion of the leg.

-Biceps femoris has a short head and a long head.
-Long head attaches to the hip, while short head attaches as high as the insertion of the glutes.
+The biceps femoris has a short head and a long head.
+The long head attaches to the hip, while the short head attaches as high as the insertion of the glutes.

-Semimembranosus lies on the back and medial side of the thigh.
-It originates higher on the hip than biceps femoris and semitendinosus, and attaches to the medial condyle of the tibia.
+The semimembranosus lies on the back and medial side of the thigh.
+It originates higher on the hip than the biceps femoris and semitendinosus and attaches to the medial condyle of the tibia.

 Semitendinosus lies on the posterior and medial side of the thigh.
 It originates on the lower portion of the hip and inserts into the upper portion of the tibia.